bharath5673/my-self-driving-car/README.md

 #self-driving-car
 ## #python #raspberrypi #windows10 #neuralnetwork #artificialintellegence #tensorflow #keras #opencv #c #arduino

-# this runs on image preprocessing in OpenCV and using Keras (TensorFlow backend) to train a neural network that could drive this car,
+# this car runs on image preprocessing in OpenCV and using Keras (TensorFlow backend) to train a neural network that could drive this car,

 ![](images/IMG_20190224_180157.jpg)